rithin-pullela-aws/opensearch-mcp-server-with-bedrock-and-strands/README.md

 ## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

-You are free to use, modify, and distribute this software for any purpose, including commercial applications, with no restrictions.
+You are free to use, modify, and distribute this software for any purpose, including commercial applications.
+The Apache 2.0 license also provides an express grant of patent rights from contributors to users.

 ## Support